Interest on loans and savings

-APR and EAR are used for the interest you are charged on money you borrow.
+APR and EAR are used for the interest you are charged on loans and overdrafts.

-AER, CAR and EAR can be used for the interest you earn on money you save.
+AER, CAR and EAR can be used for the interest you earn on savings.

-APR is calculated each year on the declining principal of a loan.
-The declining principal is the amount you still owe, not the original amount you borrowed.
-The higher the APR the more it will cost you to borrow money.
+APR is calculated each year on the reducing amount of the loan you still owe as you pay it back.
+The higher the APR the more it will cost you to borrow.

-All lenders are required to quote the interest rate on a loan or credit card as an APR.
-These requirements are set down in Section 21 of the Consumer Credit Act 1995.
+All lenders must quote the interest rate on a loan or credit card as an APR.
+This requirement is in Section 21 of the Consumer Credit Act 1995.

-The Equivalent Annual Rate (EAR) is used to calculate interest on accounts that can either be in credit or overdrawn.
-(If you have money in your account, your account is in credit).
-EAR shows you the rate of interest charged or earned.
+The Equivalent Annual Rate (EAR) can be used to calculate interest earned on an account that has money in it or interest charged on an account that is overdrawn.
 For example, a current account with an overdraft facility can have 2 EAR rates – one for interest paid when the account is in credit and another for interest charged when the account is overdrawn.
 If only one EAR is quoted you should find out whether it applies to your credit balance or your overdraft.
 Always check the interest rate charged on your overdraft facility with your bank.

 EAR takes into account when the interest is charged or earned, and any additional charges.
-Additional charges could include quarterly fees, set-up charges, and so on.
+Examples of additional charges are quarterly fees or set-up charges.

 EAR calculates the interest as if it is paid once a year, even if it is paid twice or three times per year.
 This allows you to use EAR rates to compare an account where the interest is paid or charged monthly with one where the interest is paid or charged annually.